goldenstein64/Copy/docs/API.md

 This is a list of all public properties and methods contained in the Copy module.

 As a precursor, you may see references to `it()` functions in code blocks.
 This is part of the TestEZ framework used to test this module and make sure it's up to snuff.
-They will be cited using this format, and can be found in the `test` directory found [here](https://github.com/goldenstein64/Copy/test/TestLoader).
+They will be cited using this format and can be found in [the test directory](https://github.com/goldenstein64/Copy/tree/main/test/Tests).

 **`T.FileName.DescribeBlock`**